ElderShaun/trueBook/README.md

 [![LICENSE](https://img.shields.io/github/license/rust-lang/mdBook.svg)](LICENSE)

-A adaptation of mdBook
+A adaptation of mdBook <br>
-mdBooks README as of 2023-Jan-21 is given below:
+mdBook's README as of 2023-Jan-21 is given below:

 ---
 mdBook is a utility to create modern online books from Markdown files.